truenas/documentation/content/SCALE/Credentials/DirectoryServices/ActiveDirectorySCALE.md

 Because AD provides authentication and authorization services for the users in a network, you do not need to recreate the same user accounts in TrueNAS.

 Users can configure AD services on a Windows server running Windows Server 2000 or higher, or on a Unix-like operating system that is running [Samba version 4](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller#Provisioning_a_Samba_Active_Directory).
-To configure a basic connection, you will need to know the the Active Directory domain controller's domain and that system's account credentials.
+To configure a basic connection, you will need to know the Active Directory domain controller's domain and that system's account credentials.

 ## Preparation